DavidPlnmr/football-prediction/README.md

 ### `Database`
 The app uses a database.
 You can find the structure of the DB in the "sql" repository.
 Don't forget to change the `.env` file with the correct username and password to connect to your DB.

+## Thanks
+I really want to thank the team behind [APIFootball](https://apifootball.com) who generously elevated my plan for the period of this work.